-Dr. Guerrero is currently established in the Dallas area where she serves as board member of the Dallas Music Teacher Association and as a full-time faculty at the Centre for Musical Minds in Frisco, Texas.
+Dr. Guerrero is currently based in the Dallas area, where she serves on the board of the Dallas Music Teachers Association, and works as a full-time faculty member at the Centre for Musical Minds in Frisco, Texas.

 For over three decades, pianist Luis Sanchez has maintained an active career as soloist, collaborative artist, and teacher.
 He has appeared in concerts in the United States, South America, Europe, and Asia.
 He is currently Professor of Piano and Director of Keyboard Studies at Texas A&M University-Commerce.
 Dr. Sanchez joined the Steinway Artist Roster in 2012.
 In May 2021, he joined the Frances Clark Center for Piano Pedagogy as Director of International Initiatives.